(Last Updated on : 18/03/2017)

-, and Sabzi or Shaak, which is a dish made up of different combinations of vegetables and spices, which may be a fried or sauted, and it could be spicy or sweet flavoured.
-Gujarati cuisine varies widely in flavour and heat, depending on individual family's preferences as well as the region of Gujarat they belong to.
-North Gujarat, Kutch, Kathiawar
+, which may be a fried or sauted, and it could be spicy or sweet flavoured.
+Gujarati cuisine varies widely in flavour and heat, depending on individual familys preferences as well as the region of Gujarat they belong to.
+North Gujarat, Kutch

-and South Gujarat are the four major regions of Gujarat that all together bring their own style to Gujarati food.
-Many Gujarati dishes are characteristically sweet, salty, and spicy at the same time.
+and South Gujarat are the 4 major regions of Gujarat that all together bring their own style to Gujarati food.
+Many Gujarati dishes are characteristically sweet, salty and spicy at the same time.
 Thus, Gujarati cuisine is popular for its diversity and variations.

 The staples of Gujarati cuisine include homemade Pickles

 .
 Main dishes of Gujarat revolves around steamed vegetables and Daals that are added to a Vaghaar, which is a mixture of spices cleaned in hot oil that varies depending on the main ingredient.
 Salt

 , sugar, lime, lemon, and tomato are used commonly to prevent dehydration in a dry region like Gujarat.

 Gujarati cuisine is usually adorned with increased sugar or Jaggery to some of the Sabzi, Saag and Dal.
 The sweet flavour of Gujarati cuisine is believed to counteract the slightly salty taste of the water.
 Different cooking styles

 and combination of spices are incorporated in preparing different dishes marking uniqueness of each.